BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 #### Outputting PSBTs

-[TBD: This still needs to be edited and likely re-screenshot when PSBT legacy issues are resolved]

 Obviously, once you have signed a PSBT, you will need to output it, so that you can pass it on to another app or Wallet, which can finish signing (if necessary) and/or send the transaction to the Bitcoin network.
-A PSBT can be shared as BASE-64, a QR Code of a `ur:envelope` or a `ur:crypto-response`, or a .PSBT file.
-As usual, a variety of methods may be used to Share, including the Clipboard, printing, and saving to files.
+By default, Seed Tool will try to send back the PSBT in the same format that it received it, to maximize interoperability.
+This is ideally a `ur:envelope`, but for the sake of compatibility could be a `ur:psbt`, a `ur:crypto-psbt`, or a .psbt file.
+The data could be formatted as a QR code, output to an NFC Tag, or shared via share sheets.

 <div align="center">
   <table border=0>